-SAND is delighted to be working with Grain Projects and artist Ming de Nasty, to make collaborative portraits that explore LGBT+ identity in later life.
+SAND is delighted to have undertaken this work with Grain Projects and artist Ming de Nasty, to make collaborative portraits that explore LGBT+ identity in later life.

-The portraits and accompanying stories will portray older LGBT+ residents in Shropshire, Telford & Wrekin and will be exhibited and published at the end of the project.
-They will focus on identity and representation providing an opportunity for individuals to tell their story and control their image.
+The portraits and accompanying stories portray older LGBT+ residents in Shropshire, Telford & Wrekin.
+They focus on identity and representation providing an opportunity for individuals to tell their story.

 Ming de Nasty’s photography offers a different perspective, with individuals expressing a confidence and sense of identity in their gaze and position.
 Her portraits are acclaimed and award-winning.
 They speak of diversity and challenging stereotypes.